PEAC: Unsupervised Pre-training for Cross-Embodiment Reinforcement Learning: Experimental Details

+In this section, we will consider CEURL in much more challenging tasks and more varying embodiment distributions, which are significant future directions for unsupervised cross-embodiment agents in more challenging real-world applications.

+We first consider more complicated tasks including locomotion in complicated terrain.
+Following previous work~\cite{gupta2021embodied}, we design locomotion tasks in incline terrains and the results are below.

+As shown in Table~\ref{table_app_walker_incline}, the performance of LBS and PEAC-LBS decreases when locomoting in the incline terrain due to its complexity.
+PEAC-LBS still significantly outperforms LBS, expressing that our method, especially the cross-embodiment intrinsic rewards, benefits cross-embodiment unsupervised pre-training for handling more complicated tasks.

-One possible future direction is to consider more different, or even exactly different embodiments.
-We take the first step by designing the setting Walker-Cheetah, including two Walker robots with a mass of 0.4 and 1.6 times the normal mass, as well as two Cheetah robots with a mass of 0.4 and 1.6 times the normal mass.
-The results of 4 designed downstream tasks are in Table~\ref{table_app_cheetah_walker}.
+Besides more complicated tasks, one possible future direction is to consider more different, or even exactly different embodiments.
+We take the first step by designing several settings with more varying and challenging embodiment distributions:

+\begin{itemize} \item Walker-Cheetah: includes two Walker robots with a mass of 0.4 and 1.6 times the normal mass, as well as two Cheetah robots with a mass of 0.4 and 1.6 times the normal mass. \item Walker-Humanoid: includes one Walker robot and one Humanoid robot.
+Their robot properties, robot shapes, and action spaces are all different. \item Walker-length and Cheetah-torsolength~\cite{zhang2020learning}: The former includes walker robots with different foot lengths while the second one includes cheetah robots with different torso lengths.
+Thus robots' properties and morphologies are different.
+The figures of these embodiments are in Fig.~\ref{fig_abla_experiment_setting}. \end{itemize}

+We mainly compare our PEAC-DIAYN and PEAC-LBS with DIAYN, LBS, and Choreographer in embodiment distributions: Walker-Cheetah, Walker-Humanoid, Walker-length, and Cheetah-torsolength. of which the results are in Table~\ref{table_app_cheetah_walker}, Table~\ref{table_app_walker_humanoid}, and Table~\ref{table_app_walker_cheetah_length} respectively.

+As shown in these tables, PEAC can achieve much greater performance compared to baselines.
+These experiments indicate that PEAC has powerful abilities to handle various kinds of embodiment differences, including different morphologies.
+Unfortunately, when the embodiments vary a lot (like Walker-Humanoid), the performance of PEAC is still limited, thus designing more effective methods for handling complicated embodiments like Humanoid is a promising future direction for further considering cross-embodiment settings.